"Chihiro! Chihiro, answer me!"

 "Yep, I...do."
 Chihiro murmured.
 Her knees buckled on the last word.
 She heard no sound of approach, but suddenly Haku was there, kneeling beside her.

 "Put your arm around my neck."
 He commanded.
 Chihiro obeyed silently.
-It was either obey or stay on the floor and talk up to him.
+It was either comply or stay on the floor and talk up to him.

 "That's it."
 He tentatively wrapped his right arm around her waist and lifted her off the floor.
 She leaned on him heavily and began shuffling towards the bed, but after a couple slow steps, Haku swept his other arm beneath her knees and lifted her clear off the floor.